 - National Pubic Radio “Ex-Drug Officer Shows Users How To Avoid Arrest”

-Lectures Barry Cooper has done
+Lectures by Barry Cooper

 - Texas Criminal Defense Attorney Association (Tyler, Texas)